xanderbylo/fighting-game/README.md

 ## :bulb: Things I learnt

 * How to use HTML Canvas
-* How to create attack boxes in JavaScript
+* How to create attack and hit boxes in JavaScript
 * How to register attacks using collision detection in JavaScript
 * How to animate sprites in JavaScript